 cheap I mean frugal, and proud of it.

-With the same quality, but a lower overall cost, I can score more ingredients for dinners throughout the week.
+With the same quality, but a lower overall cost, I can score more ingredients for Instant Pot dinner recipes throughout the week.
 That helps especially during more trying times like these.

 - Pre-made Signature Farms® burger patties (just makes it easier)